OLIMEX/iCE40HX1K-EVB/programmer/olimexino-32u4 firmware/README.md

 Winbond Flash Memory by Prajwal Bhattaram - Marzogh.

 To load this library via Internet go to Sketch -> Include Library -> Manage Libraries.
-Refer to the pictures in this folder for the library instructions.
+Refer to the pictures in this folder for more information on the library installation procedure.